valueflows/valueflows/CONTRIBUTING.md

 - discussions
 - tests

-If you contribute enough, you'll be invited to join the project members.
+If you contribute, you'll be invited to join the project members.

 Value Flows aims for autonomous solving of collaborative problems with a common vision.